ctfhacker/ctfhacker.github.io/_posts/2015-11-26-cmu-binary-bomb-flag2.markdown

 ![radare2](/assets/images/cmu/cmu1_3.png)

-This is a nice view for small programs, but large programs can be a bit difficult to traverse.
+This is a nice view for small functions, but large functions can be a bit difficult to traverse.
 With Radare's Visual Move `VV`, we can see an ascii conditional flow graph.

 ![radare2](/assets/images/cmu/cmu1_4.png)